F5Networks/f5-ci-docs/docs/kubernetes/index.rst

 - provides opportunistic health checks by observing client traffic;
 - combines data from various health check types -- passive and active -- to provide a more comprehensive view of endpoints' health status.

-You can set up `ASP active health checks </products/asp/latest/#health-check-types>`_ on a per-Service basis.
+You can :ref:`set up ASP health checks <k8s-health-checks>` on a per-Service basis.
-Because the ASP's settings are global, this means endpoints will receive redundant probes (one from each ASP instance).
-To reduce redundant probes, the ASP uses a health probe sharding algorithm that allocates a subset of endpoints to each ASP instance.
-Each ASP instance adds the health data for its assigned endpoints to the ephemeral store.
+Because each ASP instance (one per Node) shares the same global configurations, the Service endpoints will receive health probes from all of the ASP instances.
+To reduce this probe redundancy, the ASP can use a health probe sharding algorithm.
+This algorithm allocates a subset of endpoints to each ASP instance.
+Each ASP instance adds the health data for its assigned endpoints to the ephemeral store, where the data can then be accessed by all other ASP instances.

 Statistics
 ``````````